shaanjahan/shaanjahan/README.md

 ###

 <h3 align="left">I hold a Bachelor of Science in Quantitative Economics and a Master of Science in Risk Analytics from City University of New York Queens College.
 I enjoy projects in data science with applications to economics 📈 , politics 🗳, and finance 💰.
+I enjoy building new applications and web apps.
 I enjoy coding 👨‍💻, watching sports 🏈 🏀🥊 🥋, and making music 🎼.</h3>

 ###